-$^{^{33}}$ Judgment of the Court of 1 March 2016 in case C-440/14 P, $\it NIOC\ v\ Council$, ECLI:EU:C:2016:128, para 52 and ff.
+$^{^{33}}$ Judgment of the Court of 1 March 2016 in case C-440/14 P, NIOC v Council, ECLI:EU:C:2016:128, para 52 and ff.

-assess the justification of the conferral of implementing powers on the Council.
+the standard of review that the Court has used to assess the justification of the conferral of implementing powers to the Council.

-The same cannot be said of the RRF Regulation, recital 45 of which does not provide an explicit justification as to why implementing powers should be conferred on the Council for the adoption of the recovery and resilience plans but merely describes the relevant procedure.
-The relevant statement of reasons can however be derived from the broader context as captured by other recitals of the Regulation, and notably by the many references to the European Semester for economic policy coordination as the relevant framework for identifying national reform priorities on which the national resilience and recovery plans shall be based34, and for the central role played by the Council in that context.35 The need for coherence and consistency with the Semester process is thus key for the pursuit of the RRF objectives and therefore justifies conferring powers on the Council to adopt the recovery and resilience plans, which aim to provide direct financial support linked to the implementation of reforms and investments that responds to the challenges that the same Council has identified in the Semester.
+The same cannot be said in realtion to the RRF Regulation whose recital 45 does not provide an explicit justification of the reason why implementing powers should be conferred to the Council for the adoption of the recovery and resilience plans but it mearely describe the relevant procedure.
+The relevant statement of reasons can however be derived from the broader context as captured by other recitals of the Regulation, and notably by the many references to the European Semester for economic policy coordination as the relevant framework to identify national reform priorities on which the national resilience and recovery plans shall be based34, and to the central role played by the Council in that context.35 The need for coherence and consistency with the Semester process is thus key for pursuit of the RRF objectives and therefore justifies that the Council is conferred powers to adopt the recovery and resilience plans which aims at provide direct financial support linked to the implementation of reforms and investment that responds to the challenges that the same Council has identified in the Semester.

-Beyond the obligation of motivation, the conferral of powers on the Council needs also to respect the prerogatives that the Treaties confer on the Commission and in particular its specific responsibility for the implementation of the Union budget (Article 17(1) TEU and 317(1) TFEU).
+Beyond the obligation of motivation, the conferral of powers to the Council needs also to respect the prerogatives that the Treaties confer to the Commission and in particular its specific responsibility for the implementation of the Union budget (Article 17(1) TEU and 317(1) TFEU).
 In that regard, however, the Court has followed a restrictive interpretation of the reserve of competence of the Commission.
-According to old but established case law, the competence that Article 317 TFEU confers on the Commission for implementing the budget is limited to the power of committing appropriations and payments from the EU budget (budget execution stricto sensu).36 As a consequence the Court has recently confirmed that the complex assessments linked to triggering the horizontal conditionality mechanism established by Conditionality Regulation "forms part of a conception of budget implementation that goes beyond that which (...)falls within the Commission's powers in cooperation
+According to an old but established case law, the competence that Article 317 TFEU reserves to the Commission in the implementation of the budget is limited to the power of committing appropriations and payments from the EU budget (budget execution stricto sensu).
+36 As a consequence the Court has recently confirmed that the complex assessments linked to the triggering of the horizontal conditionality mechanism established by Conditionality Regulation "forms" part of a conception of budget implementation that goes beyond that which (...) falls